What can I expect during recovery from back surgery?

 Q: How soon will I be able to shower?

-A: I don’t use sutures or staples to close an incision.
-Instead, the skin is closed with a special type of medical glue, so most patients can shower the day after surgery.
-I just advise that they don’t scrub the surgical site, but showering is fine.
-Sometimes patients are asked to wait 2-3 days as well.
+A: Often now, we close the surgical incision using a special type of medical glue instead of sutures or staples.
+If that's the case, most patients can shower the day after surgery.
+We advise that they don’t scrub the surgical site, but showering is fine.
+Sometimes patients may be asked to wait two or three days before showering.

 Another advantage of the medical glue is that it doesn’t have to be removed.
 It will flake off on its own, usually in a week to 10 days.